kamranahmedse/design-patterns-for-humans/README.md

 ```

 **When to use?**
 When there could be several flavors of an object and to avoid the constructor telescoping.
+The key difference from the factory pattern is that; factory pattern is to be used when the creation is a one step process while builder pattern is to be used when the creation is a multi step process.

 Prototype Pattern
 -----------------